AdityaSaraf/primeapeNLP/README.md

 # Training Setup

+**Note: Running the script to build the data for extractive summarization may take several hours.
+On my machine (Ryzen 1700x, 32GB RAM), it took just under  4 hours.**

 Make a `data/` folder in the root dir.
 This folder should contain `.story` files from the DeepMind Q&A Dataset built from CNN and DailyMail articles.

 Install `nltk` for `python`.